Mother Angelica: Disharmony at the monastery

-Mother Angelica remained abbess during this time, but her incapacity left the effective exercise of leadership to the elected vicar, Sister Catherine.
-Most of the young nuns and many older nuns looked up to Catherine, but a few of the older ones felt marginalised.
-Sister Catherine began spreading the "Divine Will" devotion rooted in the writings of alleged Italian mystic Luisa Piccarreta, which some older nuns disapproved of.
-In May 2009, the community elections saw Sister Margaret Mary chosen as vicar.
+Mother Angelica remained abbess during this time, but her incapacity left the effective exercise of leadership to the elected vicar, Sister Catherine, to whom most of the young nuns looked up, and many of the older ones as well although a few felt marginalized.
+Sister Catherine began spreading a devotion known as the "Divine Will devotion" rooted in the writings of alleged Italian mystic Luisa Piccarreta, which some of the older nuns disapproved of.

+Community elections were held in May 2009 and Sister Margaret Mary was chosen as the new vicar.
 She quickly called chapter meetings to reconsider the vocations of younger nuns, especially practitioners of the controversial Divine Will devotion.
 This divided the community as Mother Angelica's health deteriorated.
 A group of nuns wrote a letter of complaint to Rome, and the Holy See authorized an apostolic visitation formally to investigate the community.
-The visitation resulted in the appointment of a new superior from outside the community in November 2009, Mother Angelica stepping down as abbess, with both Sister Margaret Mary and Sister Catherine made to leave immediately on sabbatical.
+The visitation resulted in the appointment of a new superior from outside the community in November 2009, with Mother Angelica stepping down as abbess, and both Sister Margaret Mary and Sister Catherine being made to leave immediately on sabbatical.

 On October 4, 2009, Mother Angelica and Deacon Bill Steltemeier, then-chairman of EWTN's board of governors, received the Papal Medal (Pro Ecclesia et Pontifice) from Pope Benedict XVI for their distinguished service to the Catholic Church.
 Due to her ill health, Mother Angelica received the award in her room.
-Robert J. Baker, the Bishop of Birmingham, said: "Mother Angelica's effort has been at the vanguard of the new evangelization and has had a great impact on our world."
-On October 15, Mother Angelica received another major honor from the Holy See when she was appointed the community's Abbess Emerita for life.
+Robert Joseph Baker, Bishop of Birmingham, said: "Mother Angelica's effort has been at the vanguard of the new evangelization and has had a great impact on our world."
+On October 15, she received another major honor from the Holy See when she was appointed the community's Abbess Emerita for life.

 In early December 2015, Mother Angelica was placed on a feeding tube.
 A representative of the order explained, "It's not that she's completely unable to eat.
 It's assisting her to get the nutrients she needs."
 He added that she had experienced "some up and downs the last few months.
 She's a fighter."
 Although Mother Angelica was bedridden, a representative said she was "able to communicate with a squeeze of a hand, make gestures with her eyes.
 She acknowledges people when they're there.
 The nuns say she does sleep a lot."

-The use of a feeding tube was in accord with the wishes she made before her stroke in 2001 – a reporter recalled her saying: "We don't understand the awesomeness of living even one more day...
+The use of a feeding tube was in accord with the wishes Mother Angelica had made before her stroke in 2001—a reporter recalled her saying: "We don't understand the awesomeness of living even one more day...
 I told my sisters the other day, 'When I get really bad give me all the medicine I can take, all the tubes you can stuff down me. ...
 I want to live. ...
 Because I will have suffered one more day for the love of God...
 I will exercise you in virtue.
 But most of all I will know God better.
 You cannot measure the value of one new thought about God in your own life.'"